everythingpython/everythingpython.github.io/_notes/Public/Intermediate/Design Patterns/Design Patterns in Python - 2.md

 ---
-title: Creational Patterns - The Factory Method
+title: Design Patterns in Python - 2
 feed: show
 date: 15-03-2024
 ---
+# Creational Patterns - The Factory Method

-In the previous edition - [[Design Patterns in Python - 1]], I wrote about the simplest creational pattern - The Singleton.
+In the previous edition - [[Design Patterns in Python - 1]] , I wrote about the simplest creational pattern - The Singleton.
 In this edition, we look at another way to create objects - the Factory method.

 Again, we start with examining the meaning of the word and why it would have been used for the behavior to follow.
 A _factory_ in the common usage of the word is a place where products are manufactured, where the factory is the entity doing the manufacturing.